 In the admin console, you will see a list of account contacts currently stored by Databricks.
 If a contact has a grey status button, that contact is not activated for support access.
 To make a contact active, click the grey status toggle.
 The toggle will change to green, indicating that this contact is now active.

-If you want to create a new contact, click the orange Create Contact button on the right-hand side and select the level of access you want the contact to have.
+If you want to create a new contact, click the Create Contact button and select the level of access you want the contact to have.

 Your support contract includes a limited number of seats that can be assigned to users for the purpose of creating and commenting on support cases.
 In addition to this, you are provided with a separate allocation of seats that can be used to view and follow active cases.
-You can view these allocations on the right-hand side of the admin console.
+You can view these allocations in admin console.

 To provision a user to create or update support cases, select Edit/View tickets from the dropdown menu in the Access column.
 If you want to provision a user with view-only access, select View tickets only.

 Your preferred timezone determines the business hours during which your SLAs are in effect.
-To view or change your preferred timezone, access the admin console and click the dropdown list on the right side of the page.
+To view or change your preferred timezone, click Manage Contacts then select dropdown list on the right side of the page.
 When you select a preferred timezone, the preference is applied globally to all contacts in your organization.

 If your account includes 24x7 production support, cases filed as High or Urgent priority are eligible for responses across all time zones, regardless of your selection.